netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - RTSPSID
           - DIAMETER
           - FIXSESSION
+          - USERSESSION
           - NONE
       - Type of persistence for the virtual server.
 Available settings function as follows:

-        * ``SOURCEIP`` - Connections from the same client IP address belong to the same persistence session.
+        * SOURCEIP - Connections from the same client IP address belong to the same persistence session.

-        * ``COOKIEINSERT`` - Connections that have the same HTTP Cookie, inserted by a Set-Cookie directive from a server, belong to the same persistence session.
+        * COOKIEINSERT - Connections that have the same HTTP Cookie, inserted by a Set-Cookie directive from server, belong to the same persistence session.

-        * ``SSLSESSION`` - Connections that have the same SSL Session ID belong to the same persistence session.
+        * SSLSESSION - Connections that have the same SSL Session ID belong to the same persistence session.

-        * ``CUSTOMSERVERID`` - Connections with the same server ID form part of the same session.
-For this persistence type, set the Server ID (CustomServerID) parameter for each service and configure the Rule parameter to identify the server ID in a request.
+        * CUSTOMSERVERID - Connections with the same server ID form part of the same session.
+For this type, set the Server ID (CustomServerID) parameter for each service and configure the Rule parameter identify the server ID in a request.

-        * ``RULE`` - All connections that match a user defined rule belong to the same persistence session.
+        * RULE - All connections that match a user defined rule belong to the same persistence session.

-        * ``URLPASSIVE`` - Requests that have the same server ID in the URL query belong to the same persistence session.
-The server ID is the hexadecimal representation of the IP address and port of the service to which the request must be forwarded.
-This persistence type requires a rule to identify the server ID in the request.
+        * URLPASSIVE - Requests that have the same server ID in the URL query belong to the same persistence The server ID is the hexadecimal representation of the IP address and port of the service to which request must be forwarded.
+This persistence type requires a rule to identify the server ID in the

-        * ``DESTIP`` - Connections to the same destination IP address belong to the same persistence session.
+        * DESTIP - Connections to the same destination IP address belong to the same persistence session.

-        * ``SRCIPDESTIP`` - Connections that have the same source IP address and destination IP address belong to the same persistence session.
+        * SRCIPDESTIP - Connections that have the same source IP address and destination IP address belong to same persistence session.

-        * ``CALLID`` - Connections that have the same CALL-ID SIP header belong to the same persistence session.
+        * CALLID - Connections that have the same CALL-ID SIP header belong to the same persistence session.

-        * ``RTSPSID`` - Connections that have the same RTSP Session ID belong to the same persistence session.
+        * RTSPSID - Connections that have the same RTSP Session ID belong to the same persistence session.

-        * FIXSESSION - Connections that have the same SenderCompID and TargetCompID values belong to the same persistence session.
+        * FIXSESSION - Connections that have the same SenderCompID and TargetCompID values belong to the same session.

+        * USERSESSION - Persistence session is created based on the persistence parameter value provided from extension.
     * - persistmask

         *(str)*
       -
       - Persistence mask for IP based persistence types, for IPv4 virtual servers.

         Minimum length =  1
     * - port

         *(int)*
       -
       - Port number for the virtual server.

-        Range ``1`` - ``65535``
+        Range 1 - 65535

-        * in CLI is represented as ``65535`` in NITRO API
+        * in CLI is represented as 65535 in NITRO API
+    * - pq

+        *(bool)*
+      -
+      - Use priority queuing on the virtual server. based persistence types, for IPv6 virtual servers.
     * - processlocal

         *(str)*